Polished Septarian Carving

 Septarian, correctly known as a

-Septarian nodule or concretion, formed 50 to 70 million years ago during the Cretaceous period.
+Septarian nodule or concretion, formed 200 to 66 million years ago.

 This distinctive sedimentary rock is composed of aragonite, yellow calcite, and limestone.

-The outer shell, composed of limestone, creates the characteristic cracked, mosaic appearance unique to Septarian.
+The outer shell, typically limestone or mudstone, creates the characteristic cracked, mosaic appearance.

-This striking carving has been polished to a vitreous lustre, so it reflects light beautifully.
+This striking septarian carving has been polished to a vitreous lustre, so it reflects light beautifully.